 Freshhhh Heat Teen Open Mic & Poetry Slam

 Curated and organized by the youth poets of WordCrew, Freshhhh Heat is a monthly youth open mic and poetry slam that brings together teen poets and performers from Baton Rouge and surrounding areas.
 Young people of all genres perform their original work among 100+ of their peers.
-Freshhhh Heat runs during the months of September-March, every 4th Thursday.
-Freshhhh Heat is open to youth poets ages 13-19.
+Freshhhh Heat runs during the months of September-March, every 1st Wednesday at the Main Library at Goodwood.
+Freshhhh Heat is open to youth poets ages 13–19.